keylimetoolbox/resque-kubernetes/README.md

 end
 ```

-### Workers (for both)

-Ideally the container image above, which is used to run the resque
-worker, is built to include the `resque-kubernetes` gem as well.
-The gem will
-set `INTERVAL` to 0 in the environment variables.
-This tells the worker that
-whenever the queue is empty it should terminate the worker.
-Kubernetes will
-then terminate the Job when the container is done running and will release the
-resources.

-If (for whatever reason) your image doesn't include `resque-kubernetes`, you must
-set the `INTERVAL` environment variable to 0 in your Kuberenetes manifest or container.

 ### Job manifest

 In the example above we show the manifest as a HEREDOC, just to make it